ApiLogicServer/Docs/docs/Sample-AI.md

 ![Swagger](images/sample-ai/rules.png)

-Observe rules are declared in Python.
-Given IDE services for code completion, this is using Python as a DSL (Domain Specific Language).
+Observe rules are declared in Python, leveraging IDE services for code completion.

 &nbsp;

-#### -> Re-use and Optimization

-We can contrast this to the (not shown) ChatGPT attempt at logic.
-With declarative logic, you get:
+**a.
+Chaining**

+The screenshot below shows our logic declarations, and the logging for inserting an `Item`.
+Each line represents a rule firing, and shows the complete state of the row.

+Note that it's a `Multi-Table Transaction`, as indicated by the indentation.
+This is because - like a spreadsheet - **rules automatically chain, *including across tables.***
+<br><br>

+**b.
+40X More Concise**

+The 5 spreadsheet-like rules represent the same logic as 200 lines of code, [shown here](https://github.com/valhuber/LogicBank/wiki/by-code).
+That's a remarkable 40X decrease in the backend half of the system.
+<br><br>

+**c.
+Automatic Re-use**

-1. ***Automatic* Reuse:** the logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc.
+The logic above, perhaps conceived for Place order, applies automatically to all transactions: deleting an order, changing items, moving an order to a new customer, etc.  This reduces code, and promotes quality (no missed corner cases).
+<br><br>

+**d.
+Automatic Optimizations**

-2. ***Automatic* Optimizations:** sql overhead is minimized by pruning, and by elimination of expensive aggregate queries.
+SQL overhead is minimized by pruning, and by elimination of expensive aggregate queries.
 These can result in orders of magnitude impact.

-ChatGPT created triggers that missed many Use Cases, and were inefficient.
-They were also not transparent; Business Users can read the rules and spot issues (*"hey, where's the tax?"*), certainly not triggers.
+<br><br>

+**e.
+Transparent**

+Rules are an executable design.
+Note they map exactly to our natural language design (shown in comments) - readable by business users.

 &nbsp;